 - A Surface

-- B Fish arch.
-The fish arches come from the FishReveal feature.
-The FishReveal feature is enabled by default, but if it is turned off then the fish arches are not shown on the DownScan image.
+- B Fish arch

 - C Under water brush pile

 - D Bottom

 - E Depth scale

 - F Depth range (zoom) buttons

 In the DownScan image, zooming changes the depth range displayed on the screen.

 When zooming in, the sea floor is kept near the bottom of the screen.